-As described further under the heading "Stock Options and Other Incentive Plans", the Shareholders approved the LTIP on October 15, 2021.
-Under the LTIP, eligible participants, which may include directors and NEOs of the Company, may be granted compensation securities that were not previously available under the Legacy Plan including DSUs, PSUs and RSUs.
+As described further under the heading "Stock Options and Other Incentive Plans", the Shareholders approved the Amended and Restated LTIP on June 20, 2023.
+Under the Amended and Restated LTIP, eligible participants, which may include directors and NEOs of the Company, may be granted compensation securities that were not previously available under the Legacy Plan (defined below) including deferred share units ("DSUs"), performance share units ("PSUs") and restricted share units ("RSUs" and together with DSUs, PSUs and Options, "Awards").
 As such, directors and NEOs of the Company may be compensated with these types of securities.
-Under the LTIP, Awards may be granted from time to time in order to (i) increase participants' interest in the Company welfare; (ii) provide incentives for participants to continue their services; (iii) reward participants for their performance of services; and (iv) provide a means through which the Company may attract and retain people to enter its employment.
+Under the Amended and Restated LTIP, Awards may be granted from time to time in order to (i) increase participants' interest in the Company welfare; (ii) provide incentives for participants to continue their services; (iii) reward participants for their performance of services; and (iv) provide a means through which the Company may attract and retain people to enter its employment.
 For further details regarding the Company's long term incentive plans, please see the disclosure below under the heading "Stock Options and other Incentive Plans".